In The USA

 What is the treatment for PMS?

-in your lifestyle to help you feel better if PMS is a problem for you:
+There are several ways in which you can make changes in your lifestyle to help you feel better if PMS is a problem for you:

 o A daily multivitamin supplement that includes at

 least 400 micrograms of folic acid plus a calcium

 supplement including Vitamin D should help with several

 o Regular exercise – aerobics, jogging, cycling, walking or swimming are particularly beneficial.